abadom-emeka/E-Commerce-Data-Visualization/README.md

 4. Data Timeframe - One year (1st Dec, 2010 to 9th Dec, 2011)

 ### Project Summary
-This project uses python libraries pandas and matplotlib within the Jupyter notebook environment for data cleaning and visualization.
+This project uses python libraries pandas, numpy, seaborn and matplotlib within the Jupyter notebook environment for data cleaning and visualization.
+Missing values found in dataset was removed for better analysis.

+### Analysis Findings
+1. No sales data was recorded for Saturday throughout the whole year.